spraakbanken/korp-frontend/doc/frontend_devel.md

 Identifiers should be in camel case (although our old Korp code may have some identifiers that uses snake case left).

 Aim to write code that is easily understood, and supplement with comments as needed.
 Update comments as a part of a pull request when something changes so that the comments are no longer valid.

+Files should be named using snake case: `my_file.js`.

 ### Dependencies